What is a revocable living trust?

 Can a revocable living trust be changed?

-If you create a revocable trust, you keep the right to cancel the trust and to take back all of the assets that have been put in the trust.
-You may also reserve the right to amend the trust agreement and to withdraw some of the assets from the trust.
+If you create a revocable trust, you keep the right to cancel (or revoke) the trust and to take back all of the assets that have been put in the trust.
+You also may reserve the right to amend the trust agreement and to withdraw some of the assets from the trust.
 If you create an irrevocable trust, you will not have the right to cancel or to change the trust.
 Some trusts start out being revocable but become irrevocable if you become financially incapable.
 An irrevocable trust or a trust that can become irrevocable requires very careful planning.